amamenko/inky-doodle/README.md

 The Instagram link and date of posting for that particular Inky Doodle are then automatically stored via [the JavaScript SDK for Contentful's Content Management API](https://www.npmjs.com/package/contentful-management).

 The server was initially deployed to [Heroku](https://www.heroku.com) and the Heroku dyno kept awake with [Kaffeine](https://kaffeine.herokuapp.com), but is now deployed on [AWS](https://aws.amazon.com).
 A video walkthrough of the code for this server can be found on [YouTube](https://www.youtube.com/watch?v=XzyYi_yv86A).
-This video provides a fairly in-depth explanation and I plan on making a shorter tutorial in the near future simply going over the basics of automating daily Instagram posts without necessarily daily customization.
+This video provides a fairly in-depth explanation and I plan on making a shorter tutorial in the near future simply going over the basics of automating daily Instagram posts without necessarily daily customization with something as sophisticated as Contentful.
+This video will also include how to set up a cookie store, which the previous tutorial did not mention.

 ## Local Development